Atulyaverma70/Machine-Learning-Deep-Learning/Data_scientist_questions.md

 * What is the normal distribution and standard normal distribution?
     * Normal distribution is a bell-shaped curve representing data symmetrically distributed around a mean  with standard deviation .
     * Standard normal distribution is a normal distribution with mean 0 and standard deviation 1.
+* Explain the concepts of entropy and information gain in decision trees.
+    * Entropy: Entropy is the measure of randomness.
+In terms of Machine learning, Entropy can be defined as the measure of randomness or impurity in our dataset.
+    * Information gain: It is defined as the change in the entropy of a feature given that there’s an additional information about that feature.
+If there are more than one features involved in Decision tree split, then the weighted average of entropies of the additional features is taken.